buchanankerswell/xtal-sttl/README.md

 # xtal-sttl

 ## Introduction
-`xtal-sttl` is an open source web-based app for calculating the settling velocity of spherical crystals in a silicate melt.
+`xtal-sttl` is an open source web-based app for calculating the settling velocity of spherical crystals in a silicate melts.
 This involves three calculations:

 1. Calculate melt density using a ten-component system: SiO2-TiO2-Al2O3-Fe2O3-FeO-MgO-CaO-Na2O-K2O-H2O (code translated from python script of Iacovino and Till, 2019)

-2. Calculate melt viscosity using the VFT model of Hess and Dingwell (1996):
+2. Calculate melt viscosity using the VFT model of Hess and Dingwell (1996)

-3. Approximate settling velocity using Stoke's equation
+3. Approximate settling velocity using Stokes' equation

 ## Calculating Fluid Densities